roysmanfo/Flux/CONTRIBUTING.md

 ## Setup

 To start install python if you don't have it on your system yet.
-You can install it straight from the [offucial website](https://https://www.python.org/downloads/) or from the [Microsoft Store](https://apps.microsoft.com/store/search?&publisher=Python%20Software%20Foundation).
+You can install it straight from the [official website](https://https://www.python.org/downloads/) or from the [Microsoft Store](https://apps.microsoft.com/store/search?&publisher=Python%20Software%20Foundation).

 Make sure thet your version is  __3.7__ or mor recent (Right now Cristal uses __3.10__)